 Arrears and dealing with debt

-With credit cards, store cards, overdrafts and bank loans readily available, it’s easy to slip into debt.
-Most housing problems start because of financial difficulties, so if you do find yourself getting into debt, take action as soon as possible.
+Many housing problems start because of financial difficulties, so if you do find yourself getting into debt or falling into arrears, take action as soon as possible.

 Shelter Cymru provides free, independent, confidential, specialist debt advice across Wales.
 Click here for contact details.